 Part 1.
-Why iPhone error 4014 occurred?
+Why Did iPhone Error 4014 Occur?

 Why does your iPhone go wrong when you try to restore it?
-Under this condition, it usually matters the iOS system itself, some external conditions and the hardware (the USB cable and the computer and the iPhone itself).
+Under this condition, it usually matters to the iOS system itself, some external conditions, and the hardware (the USB cable and the computer, and the iPhone itself).
 There are some reasons as follows:

 Sometimes the updating problems are related to the hardware.
 If the cable cannot work well, then the connection between the computer and the device doesn't exist.
 Pay attention to the port.
 Maybe the cable is just loose.

-#2 Check out the Wi-Fi network
+Way 2.
+Check out Wi-Fi Network

 Poor Wi-Fi network can affect the process to upgrade and even directly interrupt it.
 We should take this condition into account.
 If you cannot make sure whether the Wi-Fi network goes wrong, you can choose Reset Network Settings.